 Curriculum, Instruction, and Assessment are intricately linked pieces of every educational program.
 It is impossible to separate them but for the purposes of providing information to our teachers, parents, and community members it is sometimes helpful to look at them as separate pieces of the larger puzzle.
 Assessment refers to how we measure if students know and are able to do what is outlined in our curriculum.

 Local Formative and Summative Assessments

-In addition to our locally designed assessments, we have state assessments that are powerful tools in helping us gauge both student progress and the effectiveness of our curriculum and instructional routines.
-The New England Common Assessment (NECAP) in Science, and SBAC (Smarter Balanced Assessment Consortium), and the SAT were administered during the 2016-2017 school year.
-In the coming months we will provide you with more information about the new assessment called, New Hampshire State Assessment System, that will be given in the Spring of 2017.
+In addition to our locally designed assessments, we have state assessments that are powerful tools in helping us gauge both student progress and the effectiveness of our curriculum and instruction routines.
+The SAS (state assessment system), and the SAT were administered during the 2018-2019 school year.
 This is part of the assessment program linked to ESSA (Every Student Succeeds Act).

 Curriculum, Instruction, and Assessment are key components of the Pelham School District educational program.
 It is our goal to provide a well-articulated curriculum to all K-12 students in the Pelham schools and to ensure that all students who graduate from the Pelham School District are Career and College Ready.
 To accomplish this task we have numerous curriculum committees comprised of teachers and administrators that continually monitor, write and revise curriculum to ensure that our expectations at each grade level are appropriate and the delivery of the curriculum is effective.

 The NH Assessment Portal is a valuable resource for information related to the new statewide annual assessment.
 You can access the portal through this link